 Directors' responsibilities and duties are increasingly complex, demanding and timeconsuming.
 PGGM believes that directors must be able to devote the time and energy necessary to responsibly fulfil their commitment to the company and effectively represent shareholders' interests.
-Generally, PGGM believes that directors should not hold more than five mandates at listed companies.
-A non-executive directorship counts as one mandate, a non-executive chairmanship (or lead independent director/senior independent director) counts as two mandates, and a position as executive director (or a comparable role) is counted as three mandates.
-Also, we consider any person who holds the position of executive director (or a comparable role) at one company and a non-executive chairman (or lead independent director/senior independent director) at a different company to be overboarded.
+Generally, PGGM believes that:

+- Directors should not hold more than five mandates at listed companies; - A non-executive directorship counts as one mandate; - A non-executive chairmanship (or lead independent director/senior independent director) counts as two mandates; and - A position as executive director (or a comparable role) is counted as three mandates.

+Also, we consider any person who holds the position of CEO and/or executive director (or a comparable role) at one company and a non-executive chairman (or lead independent director/senior independent director) at a different company to be overboarded.